 - Sam’s dogged resourcefulness leading him to break the Citadel’s rules and steal the forbidden books that house the secret knowledge required to defeat the White Walkers

-But the best example of these tactics working in unison occurs in the three scenes between Cersei and Jamie Lannister.
+But the best example of these tactics working in unison occurs in the three scenes between Cersei and Jaime Lannister.

 Establishing the Knowledge Gap

-First, Queen Cersei and her twin / lover Jamie debate the validity of their empire while literally standing on a map of it.
-Jamie is convinced that their position is weak, and he mocks Cersei’s lofty ambition to “create a dynasty” given their current absence of allies and money… until Cersei ends the scene by asking if Jamie believes she listened to their father’s wisdom for 40 years without learning anything at all.
+First, Queen Cersei and her twin / lover Jaime debate the validity of their empire while literally standing on a map of it.
+Jaime is convinced that their position is weak, and he mocks Cersei’s lofty ambition to “create a dynasty” given their current absence of allies and money… until Cersei ends the scene by asking if Jaime believes she listened to their father’s wisdom for 40 years without learning anything at all.

 Raising the Stakes

-Next, Jamie (and the viewer) learns that Cersei has invited Euron Greyjoy to discuss an alliance.
-Jamie laments the Greyjoys’ shortcomings and fallibility as allies… but once again, Cersei gets in the last word: she reveals that she knows Euron has come here seeking a queen.
+Next, Jaime (and the viewer) learns that Cersei has invited Euron Greyjoy to discuss an alliance.
+Jaime laments the Greyjoys’ shortcomings and fallibility as allies… but once again, Cersei gets in the last word: she reveals that she knows Euron has come here seeking a queen.

 Twisting the Knife